syklonAK/accbot/README.md

 ## Database

 The bot uses SQLite to store transactions in a local database file (`accounting.db`).
 The database is automatically created when you first run the bot.

+## Future Plans
+- Transaction editing and deletion
+- Export reports to PDF/Excel
+- Category management
+- Date-based filtering
+- Multi-user support
+- Backup/restore functionality